messageformat/messageformat/docs/api/messageformat.expression.md

 To resolve an Expression, an externally defined function is called.

-The `name` identifies a function that takes in the arguments `args`<!-- -->, the current locale, as well as any `options`<!-- -->, and returns some corresponding output.
-Likely functions available by default would include `'plural'` for determining the plural category of a numeric value, as well as `'number'` and `'date'` for formatting values.

 <b>Signature:</b>

 ```typescript
 export interface Expression
 ```

+## Remarks

+The `name` identifies a function that takes in the arguments `args`<!-- -->, the current locale, as well as any `options`<!-- -->, and returns some corresponding output.
+Likely functions available by default would include `'plural'` for determining the plural category of a numeric value, as well as `'number'` and `'date'` for formatting values.

 ## Properties